paralax/ColossalOpera/intermediate/ZZ_ascii85.md

     All\r\nyour\r\nbase\tbelong\tto\tus!

 (That last one has embedded control characters for newlines, returns, and tabs - normally nonprintable.
 Those are not literal backslashes.)

-# Credit

-Thank you to user /u/JakDrako who suggested this in a [recent discussion](https://www.reddit.com/r/dailyprogrammer_ideas/comments/7df2dx/intermediate_base64_encodedecode/).
-If you have a challenge idea, please share it at /r/dailyprogrammer_ideas and there's a chance we'll use it.